YuehaoYin/FoodLMM/README.md

 [UECFoodPixComplete](https://mm.cs.uec.ac.jp/uecfoodpix/)

 [//]: # ()
-[//]: # (Note: For Training Stage 1, you can download the extracted Nutrition5k images provided in our FoodDialogues link below, so you don't need to download the original Nutrition5k videos. &#40;But you still need to download the `realsense_overhead` pictures.&#41;)
+_Note: You only need to download the extracted Nutrition5k images provided in our [FoodDialogues](https://huggingface.co/datasets/Yueha0/FoodDialogues) instead of the original Nutrition5k dataset._

 [//]: # ()